 circa 1965 – 1977

-This collection of films was made by filmmaker DeWitt Beall in Chicago during the 1960s.
+This collection of films was made by filmmaker DeWitt Beall in Chicago during the 1960s and early '70s.
 A large portion of the collection consists of elements and prints related to LORD THING, a film about a Chicago-based gang named the Conservative Vice Lords.
 The film was never released, but won an award at the Venice Film Festival in 1971.
-Various other educational films, documentaries and PSAs are in this collection, including the EARTHKEEPING series which aired on PBS in the early 1970s.
+Various other educational films, documentaries and PSAs are in this collection, including the EARTHKEEPING television series which aired on WTTW in the early 1970s.

 1932 – 2001